StanLivitski/StAXForm/README.md

    - **Apache Ant** version 1.7.1 or newer, available from the Apache Software Foundation <http://ant.apache.org/>.

-To build the StAXform, go to the directory containing its working copy and run:
+To build StAXform, go to the directory containing its working copy and run:

      ant